How to Remove Algae & Blanket Weed from Ponds – Guide 2022

 This product removes algae by fighting fire with fire – using its own type of algae (a good kind) against nuisance pond algae (the bad kind).

-When you add this product to your pond it promotes the growth of an algae called Diatom, which is a silica-body based form of algae.
+When you add this product to your pond it promotes the growth of an algae called diatoms, which are a silica-body based form of algae.
 Unlike regular pond algae, this type of algae is a favorite food for a natural pond microorganism called zooplankton.
 As it grows, it competes with normal algae for nutrients, eventually starving it and completely replacing it in your pond.
 It does this by being able to carry out photosynthesis much earlier in the day compared with normal algae, quickly being able to out-grow it.
+Additionally, diatoms produce around 20% of the world’s oxygen supply – more than all of the current rainforests combined!

 When normal algae die off, zooplankton will keep the new diatom algae in check by consuming it.
 In turn, zooplankton numbers grow, and if you have pond fish, they’ll enjoy eating the extra zooplanktoon, which is a favorite of koi and goldfish.